Top 10 Best Irish Boxers Of All Time

 Andy Lee in the boxing ring during a fight

 Few Irish boxers have matched the all-around impact Andy Lee had on the sport.
-He was a decorated amateur winning silver medals at the World Junior Championships in 2002 and the EU Championships.
+He was a decorated amateur, winning silver medals at the World Junior Championships in 2002 and the EU Championships.
 Now he has moved his expertise into coaching post-retirement.

 Lee’s professional career reached its pinnacle in 2006 when he knocked out Matvey Korobov to win the WBO middleweight title.
 The towering, rangy southpaw concluded his career with a highly respectable record of 35 wins from 39 fights.
 Lee lost only three times and avenged one of them.
 That includes one of the great knockouts of the 2010s against John Jackson.

 Lee has earned his place on this list as somebody who has lived and breathed the sport at every level.
-He competed in the highest bracket as an amateur, professional, and trainer.
+He competed in the highest bracket as an amateur, a professional, and a trainer.
 Lee could find himself amongst the true greats of Irish boxing if he develops an elite training stable over the next couple of decades.

 8. Michael Conlan